ConvAF/NovaAI/README.md

 - A language learning website implemented Flask
 - Chats with a conversational AI powered by GPT-3
-- Grammar correction and other learning feaatures
+- Grammar correction and other learning features

 ## Usage